amphp/ext-uv/README.md

 ##### *Note*

-You have to handle erorrs correctly. otherwise this will leak.
+* You have to handle erorrs correctly. otherwise this will leak.
+* if you want to use PHP's stream or socket resource. see uv_fs_poll_init and uv_fs_read.